jonathanGB/ScheduleGeneratorWebApp/README.md

 # uOttawa Calendar Generator

 ### Automatically grabs your uOttawa schedule of your current and/or following semesters and populates your google calendar with your courses.
+Plus, lets you choose specific colours for lectures, DGDs/tutorials and Labs!

-#### Works on all platforms!
+#### Works on all platforms (Windows, Mac, Linux)!

 ### Steps
 1. Install [node.js](https://nodejs.org/) - at least v4.4.4